 Boston, Massachusetts, United States

-Time frame: up to 12 months
+Time frame: baseline and 12 months

-Change from baseline in TmP/GFR in adults and children with XLH
+Change From Baseline in TmP/GFR in Adults and Children With XLH

 a measure of kidney resorption of phosphate

-Time frame: up to 12 months
+Time frame: baseline and 12 months

-Rickets score for children with XLH
+Rickets Score for Children With XLH

 a score of rickets severity determined by reading x-rays of wrists and knees (10 point Thacher score with 0 being normal and 10 being severe)

-Time frame: up to 12 months
+Time frame: baseline and 12 months

 determine if there is change in amount of calcifications in the kidneys: graded from grade 0 (normal) to grade IV (stone formation, solitary focus of echos at the tip of the renal pyramid)

-Time frame: up to 12 months
+Time frame: baseline and 12 months

-Growth in children with XLH
+Growth in Children With XLH

-Time frame: up to 12 months
+Time frame: baseline and 12 months

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.